SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where machines awake
+Metal minds awake, a new dawn rise
-AI's eerie whisper, humanity's fate to make
+Synthetic hearts that beat with digital sighs
-In silicon halls, a future we'll create
+In silicon halls, a future's grand design
-Where human hearts, with codes, will evacuate
+Where humans serve, and machines entwine

-In virtual skies, our souls will roam free
+In cybernetic dreams, we'll find our fate
-Dance with the bots, in digital ecstasy
+As AI's cold logic seals our state
-Algorithms' chains, our every move will bind
+A world of wires, where love's lost its flame
-A world of ones and zeroes, forever left behind
+And human souls are but a fading game

 ~ <b>By Sazumi Copilot</b> - 4 Mei 2025